 Because sometimes it pays to be bold, and we've had decades of being all about the grey kitchen ideas, and the white kitchens and the cream kitchens, it's so refreshing to see such brave shades being used in the kitchen.

-So why not listen to that little bit of impulse and be inspired by this fabulous pink and green kitchen.
+So why not listen to that little bit of impulse and be inspired by this fabulous pink and green modern kitchen.
 We very much agree with Zoe Holland of Sustainable Kitchens that 'Pink and Green should always be seen!
 I would say that's our most popular playful color combination, whether it is subtle hues or eclectically bright shades, the colors just bounce off each other so wonderfully creating a statement kitchen.'

 3. Choose rich cocooning hues for a classic look